 - While you are studying, have a go at listening to a playlist that doesn’t feature lyrics or vocals that you recognize.
 The radio, therefore, is probably not your best bet in this regard – try something instrumental, and keep the volume low to moderate.
 If you find yourself facing a task that requires a bit more focus, just put the music on pause for a bit.

-- Once you’ve completed your task, take a moment to review what you’ve been studying.
+- Once you’ve completed your task or case study, take a moment to review what you’ve been studying.
 Then, play some more of your favorite tunes – especially those with strong, enjoyable melodies (it doesn’t matter if there are vocals or not).

 Here are five of the best types of music to experiment with are: